ValtteriKimmo/Timeseries-forecasting-With-Python/README.md

 Data was wetched from unofficial OldSchool RuneScape wiki -page which has price information for all of the items in the game.
 Data was then manipulated to the form fitting timeseries forecasting.

 ## Algorithms
-1. Arima an it's different variations
+1. Arima and it's different variations
 2. Holt-Winter's Seasonal Smoothing
 3. XGBoost